clickworkorange/AVR-PWM-RTU/README.md

 -----|----|----|----|----|----|----|----|----
 **Scaler**|0|1|8|32|64|128|256|1024

 Setting either of the scaler registers to zero disables those two channels.
-See <a href="#crystal-selection">Crystal selection</a> for the frequencies resulting from the different prescalers.
+See <a href="#crystal-selection">Crystal selection</a> for the PWM frequencies resulting from the different prescalers.

 ### AVR pin map